 - The large and beautiful Veterans Memorial and Walls of Honor commemorate the contributions of the nation’s veterans in various branches of service.

 - There are two memorials to Nassau County firefighters who have died in the line of duty, including one dedicated to those county firefighters who lost their lives during the 9/11 terrorist attacks.
-The memorials are located by the Veterans Memorial near Park Boulevard.
+The memorials are located adjacent to the Veterans Memorial near Park Boulevard.

 - In the gaming area next to the playground, there is a bocci court and tables with inlaid chess and checker boards.
 A shelter with benches and tables is also available for those who wish to play cards and other similar games.

-- The Mid Island Dahlia Society operates in the park between June and October every Sunday from 9-11 am, in the area just behind the Parks Department Administration Building near the Hempstead Turnpike entrance to the park.
+- The Mid Island Dahlia Society meets in the park every Sunday from 9am to 11am. from between June and October in the area just behind the Parks Department Administration Building near the Hempstead Turnpike entrance to the park.

 Park Closes at DUSK except where designated by the Parks Commissioner.